 An examination of classical and contemporary theories of social influence with an emphasis on the practical applications of these theories in politics, advertising, religion, and interpersonal communication.
-This course is normally offered in the fall or summer semester
+This course is normally offered in the fall semester of odd numbered years.

-4123 ELECTRONIC NEWS PRODUCING
+4123 ELECTRONIC NEWS PRODUCING Prerequisite: COMM 2833.

-Prerequisite: COMM 2833